-- Students are able to (1) read contemporary Italian with a high level of understanding of the 'linguistic' and 'cultural' meanings of texts; (2) write Italian with nuanced modes of expression in syntactic and lexical choices; (3) understand spoken Italian in face-to-face situations and from screen-based sources; (4) express themselves with accuracy and fluency in spoken Italian; (5) analyse and manipulate grammatical structures of Italian using a contrastive approach with English; (6) integrate their language awareness with higher sociocultural knowledge by reading literary texts; (7) use literary and non-literary texts, in print and digital media, with critical assessment; (8) use high-level interpersonal and intercultural conversational skills; and (9) have reached Level B2 of the Common European Framework of Reference for Languages (CEFR).
+- Students are able to (1) read contemporary Italian with a high level of understanding of the 'linguistic' and 'cultural' meanings of texts; (2) demonstrate an understanding of spoken Italian in face-to-face situations and from screen-based sources; (3) express themselves with accuracy and fluency in spoken and written Italian; (4) integrate their language awareness with higher sociocultural knowledge by reading literary texts; and (5) attain a level of B2 of the Common European Framework of Reference for Languages (CEFR).

 - Indicative assessments in this unit are as follows: (1) in-class presentations and written summaries; (2) class tests; and (3) contribution and participation.
 Further information is available in the unit outline.